b05902062/cnn_captcha/README.md

                         learning rate for the optimizer
     --weightDecay WEIGHTDECAY
                         L2 regulizer
+    --grayScale           Load in all training images as gray scale images.
+When using this mode all the following operation should and will be performed in this mode.
     --convLayer CONVLAYER
-                        number of layer for convNet
+                        number of layers for convolution network.
+More layers may be able to capture a larger pattern, especially when the image size is big.
     --convKernel CONVKERNEL
-                        size of kernel for convNet.
+                        size of the kernel for all convolution network.
+Larger kernel may be able to capture a larger pattern in a image, especially when the image size is big.
-    --fcLayer FCLAYER     number of layer for fcNet --pretrainedModel PRETRAINEDMODEL
+    --fcLayer FCLAYER     number of layers for fully connected network.
+It results in a bigger model.
+    --pretrainedModel PRETRAINEDMODEL
                         load pretrained convolution Model, for captcha with many letters are hard to train directly. e.g. load a 2